Frequently Asked Questions

 How long are seeds normally good for?

 If seeds are kept dry, cool, and out of direct sunlight, they normally are viable for about 3 years.
 Some are viable for as many as 5 years or more.
-Survival packs are sold on the Internet stating they are good for upto 20 years, but we believe that is a claim that has not been substantiated.
+Survival packs are sold on the Internet stating they are good for up to 20 years, but we believe that is a claim that has not been substantiated.
 Most seeds start dying off, so the germination rates drop with each year they age.
+Our own Survival kites will last for 10+ years if kept sealed in the original packaging and kept frozen.

 What do I do with all of the money I make?